 Prior to about a month ago, I have never played the first three Dragon Quest games (and still have not played the third as I am writing this).
 I beat the first Dragon Quest a few weeks ago and am very close to completing Dragon Quest 2.
 For the sake of context, the version I played through was the SNES version but I played a bit of the NES version until my emulator went kaput and made me lose all my progress.
 I plan to briefly talk about each version though and this piece is meant as a critique of the game overall.

 It is worth mentioning that the US release that we know as Dragon Warrior is practically a remake in and of itself of the 1986 Japanese original.
-The notable changes from the Famicom version to the NES version was improved graphics, a save system that replaces the original’s password system, Akira Toriyama’s cartoony aesthetic in the manual was replaced with a more traditional tone in a similar vein to the Ultima series and the text was written in an Elizabethan style.
+The NES version added improved graphics and a save system that replaces the original’s password system, but Akira Toriyama’s cartoony aesthetic in the manual was replaced with a more traditional tone in a similar vein to the Ultima series, and the text was written in an Elizabethan style.
 While I am usually in favor of staying true to the original script, I do have a preference for the more medieval aesthetic of localization.
 There is just way too much iconic charm to the localization to dismiss it (although titling the first damage spell “hurt” sounds overly cringeworthy and childish).
 There is a reason that the English release of the Mobile version retained this style.

 While the addition of a save feature is a welcome addition and an immense improvement over the password save, the change does remove a rather creative implementation where if you accept the Dragonlord’s offer to take half the world, he gives you a password that starts you at the beginning of the game with weaker stats.

-If one is looking for a beginner’s RPG that is easy to play then you will want to avoid the NES version the same way this game avoids pulling any punches.
-I will admit that this also makes it feel much more rewarding when you get past a certain area and thus incentivizes the player to try and find clever work arounds, but it also drags the pace of the game to a halt and makes even the most basic random encounters nerve wracking as hell.
+If one is looking for a beginner’s RPG that is easy to play, then you will want to avoid the NES version the same way this game avoids pulling any punches.
+This also makes it feel much more rewarding when you get past a certain area and thus incentivizes the player to try and find clever work arounds, but it also drags the pace of the game to a halt and makes even the most basic random encounters nerve wracking as hell.
 It is because of this that I would like to complete the NES version for myself someday, but I would highly suggest any of the remakes over it.
-The future remakes of Dragon Quest 1 are pretty much identical gameplay wise so the rest of this review will also apply to the Game Boy Color and Mobile releases, as well as the 3DS and PS4 versions if they are every localized.
+The future remakes of Dragon Quest 1 are pretty much identical gameplay wise, so the rest of this review will also apply to the Game Boy Color and Mobile releases, as well as the 3DS and PS4 versions if they are ever localized.

-Graphics wise, the NES version is pretty good for the time and for once I believe the more dull color palletes actually enhance the feeling of intimidation with most of the enemies.
-Additionally the shadow knight looks far creepier as just a black silhouette.
-Graphics wise, the SFC version of Dragon Quest 1 is kinda shit.
-The game was made using the same engine as Dragon Quest V yet the game looks WORSE than it does, which is impressive considering that the SFC version of Dragon Quest V wasn’t exactly all that up to par graphically to begin with.
+Graphics wise, the NES version is pretty good for the time.
+For once, I believe the more dull color palletes actually enhance the feeling of intimidation with most of the enemies.
+The shadow knight looks far creepier as just a black silhouette after all.
+The SFC version of Dragon Quest 1 is kinda shit graphics wise.
+The game was made using the same engine as Dragon Quest V, yet the game looks WORSE than it does, which is impressive considering that the SFC version of Dragon Quest V wasn’t the most graphically advanced to begin with.

 Gameplay in Dragon Quest 1 is fairly simplistic.
 Unlike every future entry in the series, you only control one character and can only fight one enemy at a time.
 It is worth noting that Dragon Quest 1 was not the first turn based computer RPG nor was it the first computer RPG made in Japan.
 It was however, a brilliant example of “streamlining” done right.
 While someone going back to the NES version of Dragon Quest 1 may find it archaic and cumbersome by today’s standards, it is important to note that computer RPGs that came before it were even more cumbersome.